mdn/content/files/en-us/web/api/popover_api/using/index.md

 - When animating between `display` `none` and `block`, the value will flip to `block` at `0%` of the animation duration so it is visible throughout.
 - When animating between `display` `block` and `none`, the value will flip to `none` at `100%` of the animation duration so it is visible throughout.

+> **Note:** When animating using [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), `transition-behavior: allow-discrete` needs to be set to enabled the above behavior.
+When animating with [CSS animations](/en-US/docs/Web/CSS/CSS_animations) the above behavior is available by default; an equivalent step is not required.

 ### Transitioning a popover

 When animating popovers with transitions, the following are required:

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) is used to provide a set of starting values for properties set on the popover that you want to transition from when it is shown.
-This is needed because, by default, [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions) are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
+This is needed because, by default, CSS transitions are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
 - [`display`](/en-US/docs/Web/CSS/display) needs to be added to the transitions list so that the popover will remain as `display: block` for the duration of the animation, allowing the other animations to be seen.
 - [`overlay`](/en-US/docs/Web/CSS/overlay) needs to be added to the transitions list so that the removal of the popover from the top layer will be deferred until the animation is finished, again allowing the other animations to be seen.
 - [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on the `display` and `overlay` transitions.
 This effectively enables discrete transitions.